 Accommodation within cities is usually limited to either modern or old Soviet-style apartment blocks, while housing beyond the city limits varies but tends to be more spacious.
 Accommodation for expats moving to Romania includes bachelor and multi-bedroom apartments, as well as small cottages and larger villas.

-When looking to rent property in Romania, it is important to note that phrases such as 'three-roomed apartment' in property advertisements usually refer to the total number of rooms in the entire apartment, not the number of bedrooms (this applies to houses too).
+When looking to rent property in Romania, keep in mind that phrases such as ‘three-roomed apartment’ in property advertisements typically refer to the total number of rooms in the entire apartment, not the number of bedrooms (this applies to houses too).

 Furnished or unfurnished